 Hello!
-I am a Licensed Clinical Social Worker (LCSW) in the states of Pennsylvania (PA) and New Jersey (NJ), also holding a PhD in Clinical Sexology.
-My primary areas of clinical focus include relationship and sex therapy, self esteem and body image, mind-body exploration, somatic therapies, and mindfulness.
-My doctoral research focused specifically on exploring the experiences of self-silencing, sexual self-esteem, and body image among women in relationships.
+I am a Licensed Clinical Social Worker (LCSW), also holding a PhD in Clinical Sexology.
+My primary areas of focus include relationship and sex therapy, self-esteem and body image, mind-body exploration, somatic therapies, and mindfulness.
+My doctoral research focused specifically on exploring the experiences of self-silencing, sexual self-esteem, and body image among women in relationships. *If you're interested in being added to my waitlist or are a returning client from the past, please feel invited to reach out over email at emma@satori-holistic.com*

 Together, we will look at the stories that your life is currently constructed around.
 The stories that immerse you in your beliefs about who you are, what you do, your purpose, what others think or feel about you, and all that life ultimately has in store for you.
 As I get to know you and the stories of your life -- we will work together to carve out which narratives currently support the greatest version of you, strengthening those elements; and alternatively, re-writing and re-framing the aspects of your story that no longer serve you, or that stand as roadblocks to your peace.
 An example of a powerful shift in one's narrative, is the story of a victim who grows into the identity of a survivor.